 If I'm a victim, am I responsible for any fraudulent credit card or bank transactions?

-If your card has been lost or stolen, you will usually not have to pay, unless it can be shown that you have acted fraudulently or without reasonable care, for example by keeping your PIN number written down with your card.
+If your card has been reported lost or stolen, you will usually not have to pay, unless it can be shown that you have acted fraudulently or without reasonable care, for example by keeping your PIN number written down with your card.
 The same applies to any money lost through fraudulent bank transactions.

 Certificates for victims of Commonwealth identity crime

 If you or your business is a victim of identity crime and you have a Commonwealth Victims' Certificate, you may present the certificate and any other relevant information to a government agency or other organisation.
 The certificate will help support your claim that you have been a victim of Commonwealth identity crime and will allow you to seek assistance in rectifying problems you have suffered as a consequence of the crime.
-The certificate does not, however, bind an organisation to take action.
+The certificate doesn’t, however, bind an organisation to take action.